-According to the report of the Foresight Centre “The Impact of the Virus Crisis on Economy.
-Scenarios up to 2030”, which was presented today, the virus crisis provides a unique opportunity for renewing the structure of the Estonian economy.
+According to the report of the Foresight Centre “The Impact of the Virus Crisis on the Estonian Economy.
+Scenarios up to 2030,” the virus crisis provides a unique opportunity for renewing the structure of the Estonian economy.
 In the economy, the crisis will accelerate the trend to automatise and digitise the processes and carry out the plans for innovation urgently.

 “Change of global economic relations will gain impetus with the corona pandemic.
 Those economic sectors and businesses that are fed by the trends of automation, digitalisation and moving into virtual channels, as well as those that benefit from the tightening environmental requirements, are the winners,” Head of the Foresight Centre Tea Danilov said.
 “Due to the virus, the future arrived sooner, and when the crisis is over, our economy and society will more digital by several degrees.”